junsulee75/kube_baremetal/README.md

 # kubenetes on baremetal

 These are scripts for creating kubenetes environment on baremetal hosts with 1 master and multiple workers nodes,
-mainly test purpose with few 3 ~ 5 hosts.
+mainly for test purpose with few 3 ~ 5 hosts.
+(But no limit on the number of hosts by this script)

 These scripts assumes the following.

-- Hosts with Ubuntu 22.04 or 24.04.
+- Hosts with Ubuntu 22.04 or 24.04. ( Other linux distribution such as Redhat, SLES are not supported yet. )
 - Passwordless root ssh log in among all hosts are set already.
 - hostnames convention is like xxxx1, xxxx2 and xxxx3 and those are set in /etc/hosts file of all hosts.
   Otherwise, read config.ini and set manually target host names.